dokawa/blue-green-app/README.md

 # Requirements

 * System with the following applications installed:
+    * minikube
     * istioctl
     * tkn
-    * minikube
     * virtual machine (this example will use VirtualBox)

 # Setup

-Start minkube with:
+Start minikube with (adapt to best suit your machine config):

+## Kubernetes Apps Installation

 ```
 minikube start --memory=16384 --cpus=8 --vm-driver=virtualbox
 ```